RCmags/rcmags.github.io/collections/blog/Computers/_posts/2025-04-03-building-private-ml-server.md

 ### Conclusion
 This project was highly educational and provided insights into the capabilities of small-size large language models.
 Some of the main takeaways include:

-1. Familiarity with Linux is essential, as it's the primary environment for configuring and using the AI/ML packages.
-Although other operating systems might support these tools, Linux offers a more straightforward setup.
+1. Familiarity with Linux is essential as it's the primary environment for configuring and using the AI/ML packages.
+Other operating systems might support these tools, but Linux offers a more straightforward setup.
 2. Prior research is crucial for making informed decisions when building a system capable of running AI software.
 3. Nvidia graphics cards are recommended to avoid compatibility issues with CUDA.
 4. The power supply is the main bottleneck when choosing a Graphics card.
 5. The CPU is mostly idle when computations are offloaded to the GPU.
-6. One can use a relatively weak CPU to run AI models so long as the graphics card is powerful enough and has enough VRAM.
+6. One can use a relatively weak CPU to run AI models if the graphics card is powerful enough and has enough VRAM.

-Overall, this entire experience was an eyeopener, and demonstrated the importance of understanding hardware limitations when working with AI/ML packages.
+Overall, this entire experience was an eyeopener and demonstrated the importance of understanding hardware limitations when working with AI.

-### References